How to Lose Weight Over 40 Without Restrictive Diets or Burnout

 Article written by Melissa Schuster, MS, RDN, CDN, IFNCP

-Melissa Schuster is a Registered Dietitian and mom of two.
+Melissa Schuster is a Registered Dietitian and mom of three.
 She helps busy moms transform their relationship with food through concierge virtual coaching so they can feel fantastic, lose weight for good, and focus on the things that matter most.
 With her signature PEACE Method which takes a whole-person approach, Melissa has helped hundreds of women find lasting peace in their bodies and around food.
 An expert in nutrition, Melissa holds a Masters in Clinical Nutrition and Dietetics from New York University and an Integrative and Functional Nutrition Certification.

 The Newsletter